The Bank's Organizational Model

 Statutory Auditor

-Effective Statutory Auditor - Deloitte & Associados – Sociedade de Revisores Oficiais de Contas, S.A: represented by or João Carlos Henriques Gomes Ferreira
+Effective: KPMG & Associados - Sociedade de Revisores Oficiais de Contas, S.A., represented by Miguel Pinto Douradinha Afonso

 José António Figueiredo Almaça